-Dr. Maria K. Walker is a clinical faculty member at the University of Houston College of Optometry and is currently finishing up her Ph.D. studying the effects of scleral lenses on the ocular surface.
-Dr. Walker is involved in several research projects at the Ocular Surface Institute at the University of Houston, primarily studying scleral lenses and the tear film.
+Dr. Maria K. Walker is an Assistant Professor at the University of Houston College of Optometry and recently completed her Ph.D. studying the effects of scleral lenses on the ocular surface.
+Dr. Walker is involved in several research projects at the Ocular Surface Institute at the University of Houston, primarily studying scleral lenses and tear film.
 Her other research interests include specialty contact lens optics and inflammation with contact lenses.
 She has published several peer-reviewed manuscripts and is an active reviewer for Contact Lens & Anterior Eye and Optometry & Vision Science.
-Dr. Walker lectures domestically and internationally on scleral lenses and has won several awards related to contact lenses and research, including the VSP Vision Care Scholarship for Clinical Excellence, the Sheldon Wechsler Contact Lens Residency Award, and she is a two-time recipient of the Ezell Fellowship given by the American Optometric Foundation.
+Dr. Walker lectures domestically and internationally on scleral lenses and has won several awards related to contact lenses and research, including the VSP Vision Care Scholarship for Clinical Excellence, the Sheldon Wechsler Contact Lens Residency Award, and is a two-time recipient of the Ezell Fellowship given by the American Optometric Foundation.
 Dr. Walker is a fellow of the American Academy of Optometry, an advisory board member of the Gas Permeable Lens Institute, a member of the Cornea & Contact Lens Section of the AAO, and is a board member of the International Forum for Scleral Lens Research.

 Daniel G. Fuller, OD, FAAO Dipl., FSLS received his BS degree in 1980 from Purdue University and Doctor of Optometry degree in 1984 from The Ohio State University, College of Optometry.
 He began his career in a hospital-based setting in the US Navy, serving for eight years.
 He spent 17 years in private practice as owner of a multi-site, solo practice emphasizing medical eye, and specialty contact lens services.
 His career in academia began in 1987.
 He holds the rank of Professor, is the Chief, Cornea Contact Lens Service, and founding Supervisor of the Cornea Contact Lens Refractive Surgery residency at The Eye Center, Southern College of Optometry.
 He lectures nationally, has authored numerous peer-reviewed papers, posters, and performs original clinical research.
 He is a Diplomate in Cornea Contact Lenses and Refractive Technologies section in the American Academy of Optometry, and Fellow of the Scleral Lens Education Society.
 He has held multiple chairs of leadership serving local, state, and national organizations.
 He is the current Secretary of the Scleral Lens Education Society and on the Advisory Board to the Gas Permeable Lens Institute.